 In this tutorial, we'll import OpenSea NFT collection stats to Airtable.
-OpenSea is a digital marketplace for buying and selling digital items such as crypto collectibles and non-fungible tokens (NFTs).
+OpenSea is a digital marketplace for buying and selling digital items such as non-fungible tokens (NFTs).

-Using the Data Fetcher app, we'll import various stats from OpenSea such as the 'seven day average price', 'total supply' and 'total volume'.
-We'll also schedule our OpenSea NFT collection stats to sync with Airtable automatically.
+Using the Data Fetcher extension, we'll import various stats from OpenSea such as the 'seven-day average price', 'total supply' and 'total volume'.
+We'll also schedule the OpenSea Airtable integration to automatically sync NFT collection stats to Airtable.

 Firstly, create a table in your Airtable base called 'Stats'.